mcolvin35/Engineering_4_Notebook/README.md

 #
 #### **Description**

-Make a red LED blink each time the timer counts down, and a green LED turn on at liftoff
+Make a red LED blink each time the timer counts down, and a green LED turn on at liftoff.

 #### **Evidence**
 #